 Sexual harassment can take many forms.
 It can be overt, covert or subtle.
 It can be repeated or a one-off incident.
 Sexual harassment can cause harm to the person it is directed at, as well as anyone who witnesses the behaviour.

-Under the model WHS laws, a person conducting a business or undertaking (PCBU) must manage the health and safety risks of workplace sexual harassment between workers and from other people at the workplace, like customers and clients.
+If you’re a person conducting a business or undertaking (PCBU), you have a positive duty under the model WHS laws to do all that you reasonably can to eliminate or minimise the risk of sexual harassment at work.
+This includes sexual harassment between workers, and from other people at the workplace, like customers and clients.